microsoft/PSRule/README.md

 ## Changes and versioning

-Modules in this repository use [semantic versioning](https://semver.org/) to declare breaking changes.
+This repository uses [semantic versioning](http://semver.org/) to declare breaking changes.
-For a list of module changes please see the [change log](https://aka.ms/ps-rule/changelog).
+For details please see the [changes and versioning](https://microsoft.github.io/PSRule/v2/versioning/).

-> Pre-release module versions are created on major commits and can be installed from the PowerShell Gallery.
-> Pre-release versions should be considered experimental.
-> Modules and change log details for pre-releases will be removed as stable releases are made available.

 ## Contributing